openebs/community/VISION.md

 <BR>

 > [!IMPORTANT]
-> With OpenEBS users can attach an storage media (any block-mode storage device) to a node, and assign it to be managed by OpenEBS; where the system can be configured to provide access to provisioned Storage volumes across any container within the cluster.
+> With OpenEBS, users can attach an storage media (any block-mode storage device) to a node, and assign it to be managed by OpenEBS; where the system can be configured to provide access to provisioned Storage volumes across any container within the cluster.
 You can address block devices across nodes and create volume snapshots/clones.
 You can set up Highly flexible local volumes and expand the volume and filesystem while online.
 You can trust OpenEBS whether you are a hobbyist programmer, small business or large enterprise.
 <BR>

 ### Scope